 New Student Orientation

 Congratulations on your admission to the University of the South!
 We are so excited for you to join us in August for New Student Orientation.
-You can review the full schedule for the 2018 orientation program to see what what awaits you at Orientation this year!
+While we are still hard at work creating the 2019 New Student Orientation schedule, you can review the full schedule for the 2018 orientation program to see an example of what awaits you at Orientation this year!

 After you check out the orientation schedule, the information below should be helpful as you make plans for your arrival in August.

-- New Student Orientation will begin at 3 p.m. on Saturday, August 25, 2018.
+- New Student Orientation will begin by the early afternoon on Saturday, August 24, 2019.
 Please plan to have arrived on campus and moved into your residence hall room by that time.

 - For more information about local hotel accommodations, please refer to the "Accommodations" section of the Admissions & Financial Aid page.